 The electrolytic interrupter operates on the principle that when electric current passes through acidulated water, gases are formed at the electrodes.
 These gases are poor conductors, the current is practically stopped, but in so doing, the heavy and high voltage induced current in the primary winding of the induction coil rushes to the point where the gas has been formed and breaks down the insulation of the bubble of gas, thus permitting the current to again pass and the foregoing action to be repeated.
 Of course, the reader must appreciate that this takes place almost instantaneously, the interruptions being between 100 and 2,000 per second, depending on the inductance of the circuit and the voltage used.
 Electrolytic interrupters will not operate on lower voltages than 40 volts, and operate either on direct or alternating current, but with greater efficiency on the former.
-The positive pole of the direct current power supply, if direct current is used, should always be connected to the electrode where the gas must form, in the Wehnelt type being the platinum or metal rod protruding through the insulating tube, and in the Caldwell type this being the rod contained in the inner jar.
-The electrolytic interrupter of the most successful type is the Wehnelt interrupter, which consists of a metal (usually platinum, which gives the best results)
+The positive pole of the direct current power supply, if direct current is used, should always be connected to the electrode where the gas must form, in the Wehnelt type being the electrode where the gas must form to the electrode where the gas must form to be and in the Context of the electrode where the gas must form to be and in the Context of the electrode where the gas must form to be being the platinum or metal rod protruding through the insulating tube, and in the Caldtype this being the rod contained in the inner jar.
+The electrolytic interrupter of the most successful type is the Wehnelt interwell rupter, which consists of a metal (usually platinum, which gives the best results)

-rod protruding timologina porcelain or glass tube, which is immersed in the acidulated water.
-A large lead rod or plate is used as the other electrode for the passage of the current through the liquid.
-The current flows from the metal point to the lead plate.
+rod protruding through a porcelain or glass tube, which is immersed in the acidulated rod protruding through a porcelain or glass tube, which is immersed in the acidulated water.
+A large lead rod or plate is used as the other electrode for the passage of the current through the liquid. $\Im$ The current flows from the metal point to the lead plate.
 The solution consists of 4 parts of pure water to 1 part of sulphuric acid.
 The Wehnelt interrupter illustrated in fig. 14 is an excellent and simple type which may be readily made by the reader.
 The positive pole of the direct current supply is connected to the brass part C, while the negative pole is attached to the lead rod.
-L is a fibre handle; E is a threaded rod, which is constructed to fit the threaded handle, but slotted so as to engage the pin F and prevent it from turning; H is a copper rod, though platinum is far more suitable; D is a brass tube as shown; M is the overflow hole in the fibre tube, into the lower end of which a portion of an old spark plug porcelain part has been driven; finally, C is a small brass block as shown.
+L is a fibre handle; E is a threaded rod, which is constructed to fit the threaded handle, but slotted so as to engage the pin F and prevent it from turning; H is a copper rod, though platinum is far more suitable; D is a brass tube as shown; M is the overflow hole in the fibre tube, into the lower end of which a portion If is the overflow hole in the fibre tube, into the lower end of which a portion of an old spark plug porcelain part has been driven; finally, C is a small brass block as shown.
 This is the adjustable type of Wehnelt interrupter, since the fibre handle can be operated to allow more or less surface to be exposed to the acidulated water.